jessicawaters/ca-health-data-scraper/README.md

 4. Average Resources Over Time
 A line chart showing how dataset complexity changes across years.

+## Key Findings

+The analysis revealed several important patterns:

+- A small number of California agencies account for the majority of health-related datasets, with departments such as Health Care Services and Public Health being the most active publishers.
+Surprisingly, the Fish adn Wildlife department had high amounts of datasets.
+A good reminder not all health data is about humans.
+- Dataset publication has increased significantly in recent years, especially from 2023 through 2026, suggesting rapid growth in data availability.
+- Dataset complexity varies widely, with some datasets containing only a few resources while others contain over 200.
+This indicates inconsistent structuring across agencies.
+- Newer datasets tend to include more structured and multi-resource formats, which suggests improvements in data reporting practices over time.

 ## Scraper Performance Evaluation

 The performance of the web scraper was evaluated using the following criteria: